 Consider how not owning your online presence may confuse and annoy potential customers searching for your business online.
 Even if you aren’t planning on using all the social media platforms available, you can prevent someone else from claiming it.

-The odd typo won’t destroy your business, but copy that is littered with bad grammar and spelling will erode confidence in your business.
-Taking the time to proofread your content before you publish it will save you from embarrassment and time spent correcting errors which could have been avoided.
+The odd typo won’t destroy your business.
+However, copy that is littered with bad grammar and spelling will erode confidence in your business.
+Taking the time to proofread your content before you publish it will save you a lot of time and embarrassment.

 If you can afford it, it may be worth hiring a copywriter to take care of all your writing – from web copy to newsletters and social media posts.
 These individuals are skilled at writing clear, persuasive copy that converts.